data-8/zero-to-data-8/_sources/syllabus/syllabus.md

 ideas covered in class.
 They can all be run interactively in the Data 8 environment.

 These homework, labs, and project materials are freely available on the semester course repository.
-There is a new repository created for each semester of the course, as the materials tend to evolve over time.
-For example, here is the repository for the Spring 2022 course: <https://github.com/data-8/materials-sp22>
+Here is the public repository for materials related to the course: <https://github.com/data-8/materials-fds>